 The non-hormonal copper IUD is a small plastic device with copper wire coiled (wrapped) around the frame.
-It is inserted into the uterus (womb) where it constantly releases a small amount of copper.
+It is inserted into the uterus (womb) where the IUD constantly releases a small amount of copper.
 There are several different non-hormonal IUDs available in Australia.

 The copper IUD can also be used for emergency contraception instead of the emergency contraceptive pill (‘morning after pill’).
-Once inserted, it can be left in for 5 – 10 years (depending on the type) and used as an ongoing method of contraception.
+Once inserted, a copper IUD can be left in for 5 – 10 years (depending on the type) and used as an ongoing method of contraception.

 How effective are the copper IUDs?

 The copper IUDs are more than 99% effective at preventing pregnancy and can last for up to 5 – 10 years (depending on the type).
-They can be used for contraception until menopause if inserted when you are 40 years of age or older.
+A copper IUD can be used for contraception until menopause if inserted when you are 40 years of age or older.

 If you are using the copper IUD for emergency contraception, you need to use it within 5 days or 120 hours after unprotected sex.